Find Affordable College Courses

 Read full report on Film, Video & Photographic Arts at College for Creative Studies

 A rank of #5 on this year’s list means Western Michigan University is a great place for film, video and photographic arts students working on their bachelor’s degree.
-WMU is a fairly large public school located in the small city of Kalamazoo.
+WMU is a large public school located in the city of Kalamazoo.

 Read full report on Film, Video & Photographic Arts at Western Michigan University

 With a ranking of #6, Eastern Michigan University did quite well on this year’s best schools for film, video and photographic arts students working on their bachelor’s degree.
-Eastern Michigan is a fairly large public school located in the large suburb of Ypsilanti.
+Eastern Michigan is a fairly large public school located in the suburb of Ypsilanti.

 Film majors at Eastern Michigan take out an average of $29,508 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $232.